cs-amy/project-codebase/README.md

 - Comprehensive evaluation, error analysis, and report finalization.

 ### Notes
-This README will be updated continuously as the project progresses.
+- This README will be updated continuously as the project progresses.
+- You may encounter bugs (this is still a work in progress).
+Please report them to me.
+Thank you!